wesordonez/web-dev-template/readme.md

 directory to the current working directory.
 `cd home/Template`

+5. Create a virtual environment for local development `python3 venv -venv`
+`python3 source bin activate`

-5. Install dependencies in an environment (creating an enviornment is optional, but recommended)
+6. Install dependencies in an environment (creating an enviornment is optional, but recommended)
 ```
 pip install -r requirements.txt
 ```

-6. Add a `.env` file inside the `project` folder with the following:
+7. Add a `.env` file inside the `project` folder with the following:

 Note: Upon running for the first time, a secret key is generated using the `get_random_secret_key()` function.
 Copy this into the `.env` file and delete the print statement.